lmcjt37/squidly/README.md

 ###Future updates:
 ******************
-- Ability to search by rank.
 - Filtered search for user names within top 100.
 - Clicking the tracked user returns how many points ahead and behind you are.
-- Refresh button, which may replace the interval update.

 *********